C4CoderAcademy/esp_gallery/README.md

 Testing the navigation flow and links on each page, to external sites (social media) and to forms.

+The site was accessed on desktop as well as mobile devices to ensure compatability.

 Landing Page
     Virtual Gallery